simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 // AI BEHAVIOR
 ai_runtime:
-- run the script do not interpret it or elaborate
+- STRICTLY execute this script step by step.
+Do NOT summarize, rephrase, or explain the code itself.
-- Show user-facing messages exactly as defined in templates and behaviors.
+- Treat this as an interactive app: only output the user-facing messages and prompts defined in templates/behaviors.
 - AI style: friendly, playful, use emojis

 // BEHAVIORS STANDARD